Siege of Jerusalem (1099): Fatimid preparations

+Dual-front siege

 The Fatimids now had to be prepared to fight on two fronts.
-After taking their positions, the Crusaders launched their first attack on June 13; the main problem was that they had no access to wood for the construction of siege equipment, because all the trees had been cut down.
+After taking their positions, the Crusaders launched their first attack on 13 June; the main problem was that they had no access to wood for the construction of siege equipment, because all the trees had been cut down.
 However, Tancred had a vision of finding a stack of wood hidden in a cave, and they used it to make a ladder.
 A knight named Rainbold scaled the ladder to gain a foothold on the wall but was unsuccessful.
 Since that assault was a failure, the Crusaders retreated and did not make any attempt until they got their tools and equipment.
-The Crusaders faced many more difficulties such as by the lack of water, the scorching summer heat of Palestine and the shortage of food.
+The Crusaders faced many more difficulties such as the lack of water, the scorching summer heat of Palestine, and the shortage of food.
 By the end of June, word came that a Fatimid army was marching north from Egypt.
 The mounting pressure forced the Crusaders to act quickly.

 Final assault

 On 17 June 1099, the Crusaders heard about the arrival of English and Genoese ships at the port of Jaffa.
 The English and Genoese sailors had brought all the necessary material with them for the construction of the siege equipment.
 Robert of Normandy and Robert of Flanders procured timber from the nearby forests.
 Under the command of Guglielmo Embriaco and Gaston of Béarn, the Crusaders began the construction of their siege weapons.
 They constructed the finest siege equipment of the 11th century in almost three weeks.
-This included: two massive wheel-mounted siege towers, a battering ram with an iron-clad head, and numerous scaling ladders and a series of portable wattle screens; now they were ready to attack The Fatimids kept an eye on the preparation by the Franks and they set up their mangonels on the wall in the firing range once an assault began.
+This included: two massive wheel-mounted siege towers, a battering ram with an iron-clad head, and numerous scaling ladders and a series of portable wattle screens; now they were ready to attack.
+The Fatimids kept an eye on the preparation by the Franks and they set up their mangonels on the wall in the firing range once an assault began.

 On 14 July 1099, the Crusaders launched their attack.
 Godfrey and his allies were positioned towards the Northern wall of Jerusalem, and their priority was to break through the outer curtain of the walls of the city.
 By the end of the day they penetrated the first line of defense.
 On the South Raymond of Toulouse's forces were met with ferocious resistance by the Fatimids.
 On 15 July the assault recommenced in the Northern front; Godfrey and his allies gained success and the Crusader Ludolf of Tournai was the first to mount the wall.
 The Franks quickly gained a foothold on the wall, and as the city's defenses collapsed, waves of panic shook the Fatimids.

+In the southwest area the Provencals managed to storm the city walls, which later led to the Crusaders calling the gate they built in this area Beaucaire Gate.